Skip to main content

 Look at the failure attribution in the report. harness indicates an environment/dependency/path problem, workflow indicates the Skill flow didn’t meet expectations, task indicates a task definition/fixture problem, and model indicates unstable model behavior.
 The attribution determines what you should fix.
 See Reading Evaluation Reports.

-Check whether the path is correct and confirm the comet/eval.yaml file exists.
+Check whether the path is correct: a local Skill directory must contain SKILL.md, and comet/eval.yaml must point to a file that actually exists.
 If you’re not in the Comet repo root directory, add --project <dir> to point to the correct root.

 model attribution means the model behavior or tool usage was unstable — rerunning usually helps.
 If it fails repeatedly, consider reducing the Skill’s reliance on non-deterministic behavior.